 Inborn sensitivity to stress

-Fears of being left alone—resulting in frantic behaviors to avoid being left alone
+Fears of being left alone—leads to frantic behaviors to avoid being left alone

-Extreme and unpredictable mood swings and difficulty managing emotions or moods
+Extreme and unpredictable mood swings and hard time controlling emotions or moods

 Promiscuity, risky sexual behavior